pandeysoni/authorizer-with-API-Gateway/README.md

-#custom-auth-lambda-function
+# custom-auth-lambda-function
+	Run
-	run npm install jsonwebtoken
+	npm install jsonwebtoken
-	upload indedx.js + dependecy modules(node_modules) to aws lambda
+	upload index.js + dependecy modules(node_modules) to aws lambda
-	use this lambda function as a authorizer to api gateway
+	use uploaded lambda function as a authorizer to api gateway